DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description">
 <p>Five snarling shadows launch from the underbrush, fangs bared and claws outstretched!</p>
 </div>

+>[!combat]- **Balancing the Wolves**
+>This combat encounter is an bloody encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), two CR 1/4 allies (swarms of ravens), and a CR 0 ally (Muriel in raven form), and will consume approximately 58% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+>* **Three Players**.
+Reduce the number of wolves to 3.
+>* **Four Players**.
+Reduce the number of wolves to 4.
+>* **Six Players**.
+Reduce the number of wolves to 1 and increase the number of werewolves to 2.

 Replace the wolves' ***bite*** attack with the following action options:

-* ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
+* ***Maul.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
 Instead of dealing damage, the wolf can grapple the target (escape DC 11).
 * ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8 + 2) slashing damage.
 If the target is a creature, it must make a DC 11 Strength saving throw.
 On a failure, it is knocked prone or pushed 5 feet away (wolf's choice).

 In combat, the **wolves** target a single player at a time, using their ***pack tactics*** to gain advantage on attack rolls and their ***claws*** attacks to attempt to knock a player into the gully.

 A player that falls into the ravine tumbles 50 feet down, taking 17 (5d6) bludgeoning damage and falling prone.
-The sixth wolf uses its ***bite*** to attack any creature that falls into the ravine, then drags them away in the hopes of an easy meal.
+The sixth wolf uses its ***maul*** to attack any creature that falls into the ravine, then drags them away in the hopes of an easy meal.
 A creature that clings to the cragged edge at the bottom of the ravine has half cover from creatures atop the ravine.

 Once a player falls into the ravine, the rest of the pack flees into the woods, then descends into the ravine by another path to assist the sixth wolf in pulling its prey away.
 The pack flees if four of the six wolves are killed.